How long does Meth stay in your system?

 Differences and Similarities between Meth and Cocaine

 The ways in which both drugs work in the body are quite similar.
 Meth increases dopamine release and blocks the dopamine re-uptake in the brain.
 Cocaine simply blocks dopamine re-uptake in the brain.
-Ultimately both meth and cocaine are highly addictive substances that when misused can cause dependence and the development of a substance use disorder.
+Both meth and cocaine are highly addictive and can lead to dependence and substance use disorder when misused.

 How to Recognize a Meth House

-Meth is a man-made synthetic drug often created with the ingredients pseudoephedrine or ephedrine.
-These ingredients are commonly found in over-the-counter cold and cough medicines.
-“Cooking” or creating meth can be very dangerous because the fumes from the chemicals are extremely toxic and can even lead to explosions and fires.
+Meth is a man-made synthetic drug created with the ingredients pseudoephedrine or ephedrine.
+These ingredients are found in over-the-counter cold and cough medicines.
+“Cooking” or creating meth can be extremely dangerous.
+The fumes from cooking meth are extremely toxic and can cause explosions and fires.

-• There are unusual and powerful odors similar to ammonia or other chemicals, coming from the property.
-Some have even described smells similar to cat urine or rotten eggs.
+• Unusual and powerful odors, similar to ammonia or other chemicals, come from the property.
+Some have described smells similar to cat urine or rotten eggs.

-• The windows of the house are covered or blacked out in order to prevent people from seeing inside.
+• The windows of the house are covered or blacked out to prevent people from seeing inside.

-• There are strange forms of ventilation.
-Unusual ventilation practices are often done to rid the house of toxic fumes produced by the meth-making process.
-Sometimes windows will be open on cold rainy days or at times when it seems socially inappropriate.
+• The house has strange forms of ventilation.
+Unusual ventilation practices are used to rid the house of toxic fumes produced by the meth-making process.
+Sometimes windows will be open on rainy days or at times when it seems wrong for the weather.
 The houses will also have an unusual amount of air fans and blowers.

 • Elaborate security systems such as signs outside saying keep out and beware of dogs are also signs of a meth house.
-There may even be video cameras set up.
+They may have an excessive number of video cameras installed.

-• Signs of dead vegetation throughout the surrounding of the home indicate the dumping of toxic waste and substances onto the yard.
-Burn pits and dead spots of grass are a dead giveaway for chemical dumping.
+• Dead vegetation outside the home indicate the dumping of toxic waste and substances onto the yard.
+Burn pits and dead spots of grass are clear indicators for chemical dumping.

 • Excessive or unusual trash on the property can be a sign of meth-making.
-Meth makers produce large amounts of trash which can include anything from packaging from cold tablets, lithium batteries, used coffee filters, empty containers, plastic soda bottles, rubber hoses, duct tape and gloves.
+Meth makers produce large amounts of trash when creating meth.
+These can include: cold tablet packaging, lithium batteries, empty containers, plastic bottles, rubber hoses, duct tape, and gloves.

-The psychotic symptoms of meth can last for months or even up to years after a person has quit using the substance.
+The symptoms of meth abuse can last for months or even up to years after a person has quit using the substance.
 Meth is dangerous because it destroys the brain’s pleasure center.
 This makes it much more difficult for the brain to naturally achieve any sort of feeling of pleasure without the assistance of the drug.
-When this occurs, tolerance is built up, cravings are increased and addiction is developed.
-Professional behavioral health care providers such as Hotel California by the Sea, offer substance use disorder programs to help clients overcome their addiction.

 References: